Five Days One Summer: Plot

-As the couple elopes in the Alps, Kate and Douglas are happy to finally be in a place where they could be open as lovers.
-Johann leads Douglas and Kate around the mountains.
-As they return, they see a crowd of people unraveling a frozen-in-time dead body.
-It turns out to be the body of Johann's grand-uncle; he never returned from a trip the day before his wedding, with his bride now an elderly woman.
-Johann and Kate are compassionate about the reunited lovers, but Douglas is nonchalant about it.

-Douglas and Kate begin having cracks in their idyllic relationship as Douglas begins pursuing more self-centered interests, while Johann and Kate begin having unspoken feelings for each other, which Douglas begins to notice.
-Eventually, Kate admits to Johann that she is not Douglas' wife and he is already married to someone else, though she does not disclose that they are also relatives.
-Johann attempts to plead with Kate that her relationship with Douglas is doomed.
-Kate begins to have fits of sadness and arguments with Douglas after realizing that, due to the taboo nature of their affair, their relationship cannot be made public even if Douglas leaves Sarah.
+Kate and Douglas openly vacation in the Alps as lovers.
+During a mountain excursion, they encounter the uncovering of a long-dead corpse.
+It turns out to be Johann's grand-uncle, who never returned from a trip the day before his wedding years ago.
+His surviving fiancee is now an elderly woman.
+Johann and Kate both respond to the story compassionately while Douglas seems unaffected.
+More cracks in their idyllic relationship emerge as Douglas begins pursuing more self-centered interests.
+He also notices Johann and Kate have developed unspoken feelings for each other.
+Kate admits to Johann she is not Douglas' wife and he is already married to Sarah.
+She doesn't disclose they're also relatives.
+Johann attempts to convince Kate her relationship with Douglas is doomed.
+Kate begins to have realize their relationship could never be public even if Douglas left Sarah.

-Later, Douglas asks Johann to guide him through a potentially dangerous climb to the top of the Maiden mountain.
-As the two traverse the route, Kate, disillusioned by her uncle's true personality and realising that her relationship with him will not work out, writes a letter to Douglas about her intention to leave him.
-Atop the Maiden, Johann confronts Douglas about being a married man and for using Kate, while Douglas defends himself in saying he is serious about his relationship with her.
-They put aside their differences as they head down the mountain, but they are caught in a cliffside rock fall.
-Johann is killed in the fall while Douglas survives.
-He returns to the town and shares the news with a heartbroken Kate while Johann's body is retrieved.
-As Douglas joins Johann's funeral, Kate decides to leave ahead of him and shares one last embrace with Douglas before she leaves.
+Douglas and Johann embark on a dangerous climb to the top of the Maiden mountain.
+Kate, disillusioned by her uncle's true personality and realising her relationship can't work, writes a letter to Douglas breaking off their relationship.
+Atop the Maiden, Johann confronts Douglas about being a married man using Kate.
+Douglas insists his feelings about her are serious.
+They put aside their differences and start their descent where they're caught in a rock fall which kills Johann.
+Douglas returns to the town and shares the news with a heartbroken Kate.
+As Douglas joins Johann's funeral, Kate shares one last embrace with Douglas before she leaves early.